Fiji Institute of Pacific Health Research (FIPHR)

 Research Training & Repository

-Please click here to view SOP for College Human Health Research Ethics Committee (CHHREC)
+Human Health Research Ethics Committee

-Please click here to view Accreditation Certificate for College Human Health Research Ethics Committee (CHHREC)
+>> Please Click Here to view Accreditation Certificate for College Human Health Research Ethics Committee (CHHREC)

 The WHO Collaborating Centre for Obesity Prevention and Management is a collaborative research centre between the School of Medicine, College of Medicine, Nursing & Health Sciences, Fiji National University and Deakin University (WHO Collaborating Centre for Obesity Prevention), Melbourne, Australia which was established in 2009.
 Formerly, known as Centre for the Prevention of Obesity and Non-Communicable Diseases (C-POND) who received visibility and recognition by national and international authorities for its work on Non-Communicable Diseases.